homiedopie/beberlei.de/2013/02/04/doctrine_and_solid.rst

 unit-test and avoid checking for the correctness indirectly through a getter method for the shipping costs.

+Extracting every method of an entity into a method object is obviously overkill.
+You should excercise caution and common sense when performing this refactoring.

 Conclusion
 ----------

 Not all the techniques to implement SOLID code can be exploited when using Doctrine for technical reasons.
 In the future I hope to support value objects in Doctrine to make this possible.

 .. author:: default
 .. categories:: PHP